Lokesh598/spring-annotations/readme.md

 Please note that the value of the @Qualifier annotation matches with the name declared in the @Component annotation of our FooFormatter implementation.

+##### @Primary
+we use @Primary to give higher preference to a bean when there are multiple beans of the same type. we need @Primary to register multiple beans with same name.